-Religion, Philosophy and Ethics at A-Level (Level 3) - students study the two year ‘Religious Studies course’ through OCR.
+Philosophy at A-Level (Level 3) - through AQA.

 This course will provide students with an opportunity to ask and consider all of the 'big questions' that people often wonder about.
-The course has three key elements:
+The course has four key elements:

 Where does this lead?